How to Use EKG Monitor at Home: A Beginner’s Step-by-Step Guide

 An EKG (electrocardiogram) monitor records the electrical signals that control your heartbeats.
 It helps detect irregularities like arrhythmias, palpitations, or even early signs of heart disease.

-Using a home cardiac monitor allows patients and caregivers to monitor these rhythms frequently and conveniently, especially for those with a history of heart conditions.
+Using a ecg heart monitor allows patients and caregivers to monitor these rhythms frequently and conveniently, especially for those with a history of heart conditions.
 It functions like a bridge between occasional clinical visits and real-time awareness.

 Here’s why a home EKG monitor is invaluable: